PharmGKB/PharmCAT/README.md

 ## Liability

-:warning: PhamCAT assumes no responsibility for any injury to person or damage to persons or property arising out of, or related to any use of PharmCAT, or for any errors or omissions.
+:warning: PharmCAT assumes no responsibility for any injury to person or damage to persons or property arising out of, or related to any use of PharmCAT, or for any errors or omissions.
 The user recognizes they are using PharmCAT at their own risk.